willnewton10/willnewton10.github.io/_posts/2015-03-24-Another_Technical_Challenge.markdown

 It did not have emacs, which is what I use these days.
 So I used Gedit.
 That slowed me down a bit.

 At the start, I was typing stuff and running the build scripts but my changes weren't showing up.
 I had a moment of panic. _What the hell is going on???_ But it was because the keys on the keyboard were backwards from what I was used to: `Ctrl` and `Fn`.
-So, for example, I `Ctrl+S` was not saving.
+So, for example, `Ctrl+S` was not saving, because I was actually pressing `Fn+S`.

 As usual, I was _flooded with adrenaline_, because that's what happens to me in situations where the purpose is to evaluate me.
 I had the whole racing-mind thing happen again, where I can't really think all that clearly.
 I ended up deciding to "just make something that works" before the end of the hour.
 Make it work first, then make it nice.
 Unfortunately, I ran out of time, so I failed to make it nice.